SimLab Group Vision

 a) The importance of self-motivation and independent initiative

 The time commitment to research tends to be one of the most important issues for graduate students and advisors.
 Set specific goals and timetables for yourself.
 Working hard is not the same as accomplishing something (work smarter not harder).
 Make sure you set a goal and adjust your strategy as necessary (e.g., with teaching load, coursework, life!) to meet it.
 Planning for sufficient work time takes priority.
 When setting meetings, appointments, office hours, or section meeting times, avoid breaking up your primary working hours.
-You may be a night owl or you may be a morning person (like Joyce who is also a random night owl).
+You may be a night owl or you may be a morning person (like Joyce).
 You have the responsibility and privilege to arrange your schedule in such a way that best suits your working style.

 Be proactive about eliminating bottlenecks to progress.
 Do you need to meet with someone who is generally unavailable?
 Shoot them an email ASAP.
+If they are not responding right away, give them a week and follow up.
 Meanwhile, work on other tasks at hand.
 It can be difficult to know how to divide your time between reading and writing papers and your research.
 Most people underestimate how long writing and reading takes.
 “Time is the only irreplaceable resource” (except for your life and health – work efficiently, but always be safe!)

 b) Measures of productivity – what are the benchmarks for progress?

-First years typically take 2-3 courses each semester.
+First year graduate students typically take 2-3 courses each semester.
 There are no set course list but there is a set knowledge list that you will try to take classes to fulfil for your qualifying exam in your second year.
-Aim for a well-rounded education of Earth Science and classes that will help with your research.
+Aim for a well-rounded education of Earth/planetary Science and classes that will help with your research.
 Joyce will be happy to discuss with you on what classes to take.

 Here is the EAS graduate course list: https://catalog.gatech.edu/courses-grad/eas/